GeorgeHoneywood/PubHub/README.md

 We were inspired by the wealth of open data provided by OpenStreetMap, and decided we wanted to create a web application that utilized this tool.

 ## What it does
 The web app displays the shortest path between a series of pub and bars within a given area.
-This may be within the currently viewed area or a polygon drawn out by the user.
+This may be the currently viewed area or a polygon drawn out by the user.

 ## How we built it
 * Frontend built using React, Mapbox-GL and Bootstrap, hosted on Netlify, behind a domain.com domain name